Britain's May replaces defence minister in growing harassment scandal

 The growing harassment scandal threatens to undermine her further if other allegations against Conservatives, including against her deputy Damian Green, force more resignations.

-“Gavin Williamson was an excellent and hard-working chief whip and the prime minister thinks he will make an excellent defence secretary,” a spokesman for May told reporters.

-The spokesman also denied suggestions that Williamson, who according to one lawmaker harbours leadership ambitions, had pushed for his appointment, saying he was not involved in reshuffle discussions.

-Williamson has risen quickly up the ranks of the Conservatives and is loyal to May after she selected him last year as the party’s chief whip in parliament - a role in which he is tasked with maintaining voting discipline on legislation.
+Williamson has risen quickly up the ranks of the Conservatives and May selected him last year as the party’s chief whip in parliament - a role in which he is tasked with maintaining voting discipline on legislation.

-But he has no former experience of the armed forces, according to his online profile, and Howard Wheeldon, a defence analyst, said he was “bound to worry about the depth of experience in such a vital area as defence”.

 As chief whip, Williamson was renowned for his toughness and for introducing lawmakers to his pet tarantula Cronus, named after the god of time who swallowed each of his children according to Greek mythology.